-Applicants who have a GPA of less than 2.79 and an MAT, GRE, or GMAT score below the 50th percentile will be conditionally accepted to the program and restricted to taking a maximum of six MBA credits.
+Applicants who have a GPA of less than 3.0 and an MAT, GRE, or GMAT score below the 50th percentile may be conditionally accepted to the program and restricted to taking a maximum of six MBA credits.
 At the completion of the first six credits their file will be reviewed and if their GPA is less than 3.0, they will not be able to continue in the program and will be dismissed.

 Completion and Degree Requirements

 Please see the Graduate Program Standing and Graduation Requirements for Graduate Students sections of the catalog (in the "Policies and Procedures" section under Graduate Academics at Misericordia University).